Apply to Become an Orlando Police Officer

 • Must be at least 21 years old.

-• Must have a high-school diploma or equivalent, although a college degree is preferred.
+• Must have a high-school diploma or equivalent.

 • Must have a good work history.